 | |

 A theme in our blog and life is that one DIY project always leads to another home improvement project.
-This was the case for the ugly oak banister and handrail.
-You can see how to paint bathroom cabinets using similar materials.
+We were painting the bathroom cabinets and knew we had to update the staircase railing outside the door.

 oak stair railing and spindles.